-The deadline to request an absentee by -mail ballot for the November Election is October 27th.
+The deadline to request an absentee by -mail ballot is 7 days before Election Day.

 A registered voter may request a by-mail ballot either in person at the DeKalb County Election Office or by mail, fax and email.
 If requested by mail, fax or email, the request MUST INCLUDE the voter’s signature.
 In addition, the request MUST INCLUDE the following EIGHT (8) items: